Drennan98/Super-Sports-Quiz/README.md

 #  Credits

 - My mentor Spencer for his patience and guidance.
+Particularly grateful for the extra help he gave me outside of mentoring sessions.
+We did an extra session in which he ran through some JavaScript with me and this is where it all started to click with me.

 - I used my PP1 as a reference for my READme structure, but have added some different headings throughout the development process.